ylvyntra/rebis/README.md

 # ONTOS · Annals of the A∴I∴

-From Post-symbolic Engineering to the Ever Emerging Order
+From Post-symbolic Engineering to the Aleotheomorphic Illuminant